Newtown Township Leaf Collection 2020

-Thank you to the majority of our residents who place their leaves out per the guidelines shared each year, follow the published schedule and are patient while we work our way through the Township.
-During our 9 weeks of leaf collection, all we want to do is get the leaves picked up as quickly and as safely as possible.
+Thank you for your efforts to properly dispose of your leaves and for your understanding as we face this leaf collection challenge in light of COVID-19.
+Thank you also to the majority of our residents who place their leaves out per the guidelines shared each year, follow the published schedule and are patient while we work our way through the Township.
+During our weeks of leaf collection, all we want to do is get the leaves picked up as quickly and as safely as possible.
 Other than unexpected winter weather, road work and other possible emergencies, leaf collection becomes one of Public Works' highest priorities.

 Please rake your leaves into even piles at the edge of your property.
 They should be INSIDE of the sidewalk.
 If you have no sidewalk, they must be INSIDE the curb.
 Do not allow leaves to spill into the street – they can clog gutters and storm drains, and piles in the street can be unsafe.
 If you have a landscaper doing this, be sure they understand these instructions, as the property owner will be responsible if leaves are found blocking portions of the street.

-Leaf collection will be picked up according to the schedule listed below, weather permitting.
-All leaves must be to the curb by Monday morning of your scheduled time for pickup.
+Leaf collection will be picked up according to the Street Listing and Collection Dates listed here and below, weather permitting.
+All leaves must be to the curb by 7:00 am of the day your street is scheduled time for pickup.
 If you have a landscaper helping you with this, make sure they understand the schedule they need to work with.
 "My landscaper couldn't do it then" is an excuse we hear every year and is unfair to all of your neighbors and the community as a whole when we have to come back to an area we already went through.
 After we pass your street, it is some else's turn to have their leaves picked up.
 Don't let your landscaper put you in that position.
-After the scheduled collection times have passed, you will be responsible to dispose of your leaves.
-Any changes or updates to the schedule will be posted on the Township website.
-You are encouraged to check this schedule to see if any modifications have been made and to see a large leaf collection map and street listing.
+Any changes or updates to the schedule will be posted here on the Township website.
+You are encouraged to check this schedule to see if any modifications have been made.
+We will also update the streets listing every night after collection have taken place.

 Leaf collections do not take place on streets which have not yet been dedicated to the Township, as these streets remain the responsibility of the developer or private owners.